gesslar/glpu/doc/wiki/simul_efun/english.md

 ### PARAMETERS

-    mixed ob - The object or gender string to convert.
+* `mixed ob` - The object or gender string to convert.

-### RETURNS

-    string - The subjective pronoun.

 ## DESCRIPTION